cpaul319/ProjectThree/README.md

 # Front End

-Front end files were written using react, reactstrap, availity-reactstrap-validation, and slider (availity, reactstrap, and slider are new technologies used).
+Front end files were written using react, reactstrap, availity-reactstrap-validation, and slider (availity, reactstrap, and slider are new technologies that are used).
 All pages are mobile responsive.

 # Back End